Sporard/Sporard/README.md

 ## Who am I ?
 - 👋 Hi, I’m @Sporard
 - 👀 I’m interested in Web Development, ios development, Cybersecurity and others things
-- 💻 Currently for Infomaniak in Geneva
+- 💻 Currently looking for job opportunities in Geneva and Lyon

 ## What do I do ?